photoprism/photoprism/README.md

 * Reverse geocoding and automated tagging based on Google TensorFlow.
 * No monthly costs.
 No proprietary formats.
 No privacy concerns.

-*Note: This is not a photo editor.
-All images are stored in the file system, so you can continue using your favorite tools like Photoshop or Lightroom.
-No upload or download needed, if you run it at home.
-Easy, isn't it?*

 Installation
 ------------